thirumalaics/2024_learning_vault/GCP/BQ.md

 	- complex programming logic such as If and WHILE `DECLARE hello INT64 DEfAULT 0;`
 - if no default, then null
-- if variable type is omitted, DEfault is mandatory
+- if variable type is omitted, Default is mandatory
 - variable declarations must appear before other procedural statements `SET (a, b, c) = (1 + 3, 'foo', false);`